|

 visits to patients.
 Hospice team support is available 24

-day, 7 days a week.
+hours a day, 7 days a week.

 Home Health Aides

-South Coast Hospice Certified Home Health
+South Coast Hospice Certified Home Health Aides provide

-Social Workers Return
+Social Workers

-families find and coordinate community
+patients and families find and coordinate community resources.

 The